-Prior to joining the firm, Nick was a litigation associate in the Houston, Texas office of a well-established law firm in its construction, surety, litigation, and real estate practice sections.
+Prior to joining the firm, Nick gained a vast amount of litigation and courtroom experience as an associate in the Houston, Texas office of a well-established regional law firm.

 Insights View All

 South Texas College of Law J.D.
 (2015) Dean's List

 University of Texas at Austin B.A.
 (2012) Political Science and Government

 U.S. District Court for the Southern District of Texas

 While we are pleased to have you contact us by telephone, surface mail, electronic mail, or by facsimile transmission, contacting Kilpatrick Townsend & Stockton LLP or any of its attorneys does not create an attorney-client relationship.
 The formation of an attorney-client relationship requires consideration of multiple factors, including possible conflicts of interest.
 An attorney-client relationship is formed only when both you and the Firm have agreed to proceed with a defined engagement.

 DO NOT CONVEY TO US ANY INFORMATION YOU REGARD AS CONFIDENTIAL UNTIL A FORMAL CLIENT-ATTORNEY RELATIONSHIP HAS BEEN ESTABLISHED.